fuveluck/AQA-Engineer-test-assessment---Playlist-App/README.md

 ## Setup Environment

-1. Create a `.env` file in the project root and define your own variables, for example your app's base URL and search terms.
+1. Create a `.env` file as it shown in `.env.example` in the project root and define your own variables, for example your app's base URL and search tracks.

    * Example variables you might include: